 Selecting a Concentration

-Administration degrees are offered in either a Bachelor of Arts or Bachelor of Science, and there are multiple
+Administration degrees are offered as a Bachelor of Arts, with multiple

-Administration students seeking assistance with registration, quarterly schedules, and/or questions regarding the PAWS, should visit the Student Success Center (SSC) for advising walk-in and appointment times.
+Administration and IST students seeking assistance with registration, schedules, and/or questions regarding degree requirements, should visit the Student Success Center (SSC) in JB Hall, Room 134, for drop-in advising times.

 Program Advising Worksheet for Students (PAWS)

 The PAWS is an automated credit summary for undergraduate students, which provides a listing of all coursework required to graduate from CSUSB.
 It allows students to map out their course selection at any point in their academic career by comparing the classes currently, or previously taken, as well as deficient courses required to complete a bachelor's degree.
 The PAWS is an excellent resource, and should be used in conjunction with the degree requirement checklists and roadmaps listed below.